CourseBit/Inkstand/README.md

  - Easy application flow that does not require many "click-throughs" to get to content.
  - Robust features that do not clutter the learning experience.
  - Flexible system that can be extended modularly.
  - Free to download and install on most hosting.
-While Inkstand uses modern tools, my goal is to create a distibution that requires little technical knowledge to install and can be setup on shared hosting.
+While Inkstand uses modern tools, my goal is to create a distribution that requires little technical knowledge to install and can be setup on shared hosting.
  - Solid performance and quick page load times.

 ## Contributing